 And by all means, DO NOT enter screenwriting contests with a first draft.
 This is just a plain waste of time and exercise of hubris more than anything else.

 Not even the best writer in the world is likely to impress with their first draft amidst the fierce competition of most screenwriting competitions.
 You must be realistic about your confidence in your screenplay.

 How can you be confident your writing deserves to be in that top 0.07%?

 Writing is, outside of partnerships, a solitary act.
 Staring at the same pages for hours or days, it’s too easy to hide away in your own head space.

 You end up thinking that it’s all there on the page exactly the way it is in your mind.

 If you think your script is ready to send into the world, seek out some detailed, independent feedback from fresh eyes.
 Think of it as a trial run.

-Better to flag up a missing plot point or an unexplained character inconsistency now than it coming to you in a late-night realisation, long after you’ve pressed send to that prestigious contest that’s only open once a year.
+Better to flag up a missing plot point or an unexplained character inconsistency now than it coming to you in a late-night realisation, long after you’ve pressed send to that prestigious screenwriting competition that’s only open once a year.